cert-manager/cert-manager/contrib/charts/cert-manager/README.md

 $ helm install --name my-release stable/cert-manager
 ```

-By default, no issuers is created.
+During installation step, no issuers is created.
 As an example, and to help you get started, we included 2 cluster issuer for Let's encrypt staging and production.
-To activate them, the only thing needed is to give your email address:
+eo activate them, you need to upgrade the chart and give your email address:
-`--set letsencrypt.email=certmanager@organization.org`.
+`helm upgrade my-release --reuse-values --set letsencryptEmail= stable/cert-manager`.

 More information on the different types of issuers and how to configure them
 can be found in our documentation: